ucsb-cs148/w25/_staff/matt.md

 img: matt.jpg
 img100w: matt_100w.jpg
 bio: >
-  Matthew is a 3rd year computer engineering student here at UCSB.
-He is currently the Webmaster for the university's IEEE organization.
-He is interested in iOS mobile app development with Swift and also has web development experience with technologies such as React, Node.js, MongoDB, Spring Boot, and Jekyll.
-Outside of class, Matthew enjoys going to concerts, hiking, watching the NBA, and trying out new food.
+  Matthew is a 4th year computer engineering student here at UCSB.
+He has experience as a mobile software engineer and worked with a variety of mobile development platforms (iOS with Swift, Android with Java/Kotlin, and React Native).
+He also has some experience with web development technologies such as React, Node.js, and Firebase.
+Outside of class, Matthew enjoys going to concerts, trying out new food, and staying active!
 ---